![]() |

 The registration fee for Synod Assembly 2026 is $80 per person.
 This includes general costs associated with the Assembly and

-Lodging and Friday evening dinner are not included in the
+Lodging and Friday evening dinner are not included

-will not be included, congregations should consider total
+expenses will not be included, congregations should

-associated expenses accordingly to their clergy and laity
+allowances for associated expenses accordingly to their

-voting members.
+clergy and laity voting members.

 Paying OnlineWe use PayPal for online payments.
 You do not need to